jitsucom/bulker/.rfcs/http.md

 ## Configuration

-The service should be started with a single `./bulker` command and all configuration should be done with envinroment variables.
+The service should be started with a single `./bulker` command and all configuration should be done with environment variables.
 List of available config options:

 #### `BULKER_HTTP_PORT`

-(or just `PORT` for comapatibility); default value `3042`
+(or just `PORT` for compatibility); default value `3042`

 #### `BULKER_CONFIG`